by Bruce Dunlavy

 The modern Olympic Games were established in the late 1800s by Pierre de Frédy, the Baron of Coubertin, a French aristocrat who, like other aristocrats, neither needed nor wanted gainful employment.
 In those days, the rich lived on the proceeds of their inherited wealth and thought work to be beneath their dignity.
 There was a working class, and there was a ruling class – or, as Thorstein Veblen called it in 1899, a leisure class.

 Coubertin made sure that the Olympic Games were restricted to amateur athletes and amateur coaches.
 No one who was paid for performance was allowed to participate.
 This was presented as noble and idealistic amateurism, but that was just a fig leaf to cover the real reason.
 Coubertin and his rich, aristocratic friends did not want to dirty up their glorious Games by allowing a bunch of riff-raff to be a part of it.
 The leisure class had time to train and money to travel to the Games.
-The working class did not, and since they were not to be permitted to earn money for their athletic performances, they were effectively shut out of the Olympics and other international competitions because they had to work instead of training for and participating in athletic competitions.
+The working class did not, and since they were not to be permitted to earn money for their athletic performances, they were effectively shut out of the Olympics and other international competitions because they had to work instead of training for, traveling to, and participating in athletic competitions.

 The Olympics and other big-league events have long since abandoned amateurism; there is too much money to be made by allowing professional athletes to compete and thus attract worldwide attention.
 A history of athletic amateurism and the tortuous paths taken to pretend it still exists in big-time college sports is well-described (despite some careless errors, particularly in footnotes) in “College Athletes: What is Fair Compensation?,” by Eric J. Sobocinski, in a 1996 issue of The Marquette Sports Law Review.